Alif1507/DaurinV2/README.md

 The project includes a React frontend, a FastAPI backend, Supabase authentication/database/storage, and CAMIDE image-based waste classification.

+> [!IMPORTANT]
+> This repository is a reusable template for a school reporting website.
+It is
+> not preconfigured for one particular school.
+Each school administrator must
+> configure its own locations, users, roles, sorting guidance, and operational
+> data before the website is used by students and teachers.

+## Template scope

+Daurin currently assumes **one school per deployment and Supabase project**.
+The database does not include tenant isolation for multiple schools in a single deployment.
+Schools that require separate data must use separate deployments, or extend the schema with a school/tenant identifier and matching access rules.

+School-specific data is intentionally not treated as universal seed data:

+- Locations such as classrooms, canteens, toilets, gardens, laboratories, and collection points must reflect the real school site.
+- Admin and staff accounts must be assigned only to trusted school personnel.
+- Waste-sorting guidance and CAMIDE operating instructions should follow the facilities and procedures available at that school.
+- Reports, measurements, dashboard metrics, and uploaded photos belong to the school operating that deployment.
+- School names, contact details, policies, and other public-facing copy should be reviewed before a production launch.

+The application can start with no locations or operational records.
+This is
+expected: the first administrator is responsible for completing the initial school setup described below.

 ## Features

 - Public Daurin landing page and waste-sorting education